MRaahulVignesh/DragCoefficientCalculation/README.md

    Cd is the vehicle's drag coefficient we want to determine

 We arrive at this formula assuming the following conditions:

-During the calculation of V, the vehicle will be coasting in neutral.
+1. Since, during the calculation of V, the vehicle will be coasting in neutral.
+Therefore, the propulsive force is taken as zero (Ft = 0).

-Therefore, the propulsive force is taken as zero (Ft = 0) The angle of inclination of the road is 0ofrom the horizontal. (assumed)
+2. The angle of inclination of the road is 0ofrom the horizontal. (assumed)

-Therefore, the actuation motion equation becomes into,
+Therefore, the actuatal motion equation becomes into,

-####Procedure:
+ Ft - (Fd+Frr) = Ma

+#### Procedure:
 1. Drive to a flat road with little traffic or wind.
 2. Have the passenger ready with a stopwatch and paper to record data.
 3. Have the driver accelerate up to above 70 km/h or so, and shift into neutral.